smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 Once other apps either use the `getSystemCapability` functionality or they are notified of an app service being offered they can they start to request data.
 This is done through new RPCs that will get the current data provided by the service and allow the service consumer to subscribe to future updates from the app service provider.

 Services will be expected to handle a subset of RPCs according to their service type for basic interaction.
-For example, Media services will be expected to handle `ButtonPress` RPCs and Navigation services should handle things like `SendLocaiton`.
+For example, Media services will be expected to handle `ButtonPress` RPCs and Navigation services should handle things like `SendLocation`.
 Each service will define what RPCs it agrees to handle in the `AppServiceManifest` they provide along with the specific manifest param that is defined by their service type.

 Along with this basic, standardized set of control requests from app service consumers, we will implement a way for services to expose their native URI scheme for more in-depth actions.
 These will be exposed with a URI prefix and array of possible URI scheme parameters.
 SDL makes no guarantees that these actions will be executed as the app service consumer intends, it is therefore the responsibility of the app service provider to ensure standardized URI schemes and intuitive parameters.